freesewing/freesewing/markdown/dev/howtos/ways-to-contribute/technical-writing/patterns/en.md

 Once in a while you might see some documentation using personal tone, such as `When pressing a seam, I like to lay it flat and ensure there are no folds ...`.
 While the impersonal tone is more common for documentation, the personal tone shows that FreeSewing is not a souless entity, but instead we are a community of awesome people!

-Whenever changing existing documents (be it extending, correcting errors, etc) try to preserve the tone.
-Don't rewrite the documents to solely change the tone.
+Whenever changing existing documentation (be it extending, correcting errors, etc) try to preserve the tone.
+Don't rewrite the documentation to solely change the tone.
+There may be cases, however, that documentation may need to extensively changed.
+In such occasions, it may be a good idea to get in touch with the author.

 If you are writing new documentation, pick the style you prefer!